 Lisbon’s pastry shops are filled with sweets ranging from pão de Deus (God’s bread), a brioche with coconut topping which is the best at A Padaria Portuguesa, to hundreds of egg yolk-based sweets.
 Most of the recipes come from nuns who baked with the yolks after using the egg whites to starch uniforms.

-The most popular pastry, by far, are the pastéis de nata, a creamy egg custard in a flaky crust which is available in every pastelaria around the city.
+The most popular pastry, by far, are the pastéis de nata, creamy egg custard tarts in a flaky crust which is available in every pastelaria around the city.
 Although they’re similar everywhere you buy them, thousands make the trek to Belém each day to enjoy the original Pastéis de Belém.
 Created prior to the 18th century by Catholic monks, the recipe is now only known by three people and the custard is created fresh each morning in the ‘secret room.’

 This may be considered blasphemy to those who love Pastéis de Belém, but I prefer the pastel de nata at Confectionaria Nacional because they are sweeter and have less of an egg taste.
 They also have rows upon rows of almond cookies and pastries.. so I was sold!